 After the marriage ceremony, you will need to obtain a certificate of that marriage for purposes of U.S. immigration.
-The U.S. government keeps track of what documents are considered legally valid from each country, Ukraine included, and will reject your marriage certificate if it doesn't come from the proper source – namely from a district or regional ZAHS office or from the Ministry of Foreign Affairs.
+The U.S. government keeps track of what documents are considered legally valid from each country, Ukraine included, and will reject your marriage certificate if it doesn't come from the proper source; namely from a district or regional ZAHS office or from the Ministry of Foreign Affairs.
 Check the State Department’s "Country Reciprocity Schedule" to get further details on what documents from Ukraine it considers valid.
-(Choose Ukraine from the menu, then scroll down the page to the sections on “Documents” and “Birth, Marriage, Divorce and Death Certificates.”)
+(Enter "Ukraine," then scroll down the page for the section on “Birth, Marriage, Divorce and Death Certificates.”)

 Obtaining Documentation of a Valid Marriage in the United States